cioportfolio/ed-sim-js/README.md

 A&E simulation based upon [simjs](simjs.com)

 sim-0.26.js is a modified download from the simjs site.
-Only changes are the addition of these two lines at the end to expose the simulator and random classes to node.js
+Only changes are the addition of these lines at the end to expose the simulator and random classes to node.js

 ```
+if (typeof module !== 'undefined' && typeof module.exports !== 'undefined') {
     module.exports.Random = Random;
 	module.exports.Sim = Sim;
+}
 ```

 Download or clone the repository files and then the simulation can be run without any server - just launch index.html in a browser.